-When deciding how creditworthy you are, lenders will start by checking your credit score if you are considering a credit card or personal loan application.
+When deciding how creditworthy you are, lenders typically start by checking your credit score, especially when considering a credit card or personal loan application.

 Your credit score is a three-digit number, determined by your past credit behaviour, that indicates your financial reliability.
-You would benefit from learning your credit score regularly so that you stay informed and take action if you need to.
+You would benefit from regularly checking your credit score so that you stay informed and take action if necessary.

 To help you understand the factors that affect your credit score and what you need to do to maintain your credit profile, we have outlined the five major factors that affect your credit score in this post.